Amirfarhad-Nilizadeh/JMLKelinci/README.md

 For using JMLKelinci after downolading th Tool directory, go into the [Tool directory](https://github.com/Amirfarhad-Nilizadeh/JMLKelinci/tree/main/Tool) in your system and open a terminal.
 Then, run the "setupTool.sh" from that directory to set up the fuzzer on your system.
 Next, make the "runrac.sh" shell script (which is in the [ShellScripts directory](https://github.com/Amirfarhad-Nilizadeh/JMLKelinci/tree/main/ShellScripts)) executable for the Linux system with the following steps.
 1. Open the shell script (for example with the `vim runrac.sh` command).
 2. Change the address of in the shell variable `OPENJML` to the full path to where OpenJML has been extracted in your system; for example you might change the script to say:
      OPENJML="$HOME/Tool/openjml"

-and then save the edited shell script.
-3. run `chmod u+x runrac.sh` to make the shell script executable for your system.
+3. Then run `chmod u+x runrac.sh` to make the shell script executable for your system.

 ## Usage